NickHatBoecker/SaveCopyAs/readme.md

 Save copy of a file without opening it.

+Tested on
+- Windows
+- Linux

+Tested with
+- Sublime Text 2
-Tested on Windows and Linux with Sublime Text 3.
+- Sublime Text 3

 ## Usage